ory/sdk/clients/kratos/ruby/docs/PublicApi.md

 ## revoke_session

-> revoke_session(body)
+> revoke_session(revoke_session)

-Revoke and Invalidate a Session
+Initialize Logout Flow for API Clients - Revoke a Session

 Use this endpoint to revoke a session using its token.
 This endpoint is particularly useful for API clients such as mobile apps to log the user out of the system and invalidate the session.
-This endpoint does not remove any HTTP Cookies - use the Self-Service Logout Flow instead.
+This endpoint does not remove any HTTP Cookies - use the Browser-Based Self-Service Logout Flow instead.

 ### Examples